 After arriving home from a teaching contract in Oman, he decided on a major tree change by beginning work as a horticulturist.
 Over the years, his business, Gardenacious has specialised in the design and maintenance of large acreage gardens on the South Coast of NSW.

-In 2006 Gardenacious (Now Gardenacious) expanded into retail, selling professional-grade garden tools and accessories on-line as well at garden events.
+In 2006 Estate Gardening (Now Gardenacious) expanded into retail, selling professional-grade garden tools and accessories on-line as well at garden events.

 In 2011 Paul was appointed head gardener at a heritage listed, Paul Sorensen designed garden near Wollongong leading to his listing as registered horticulturist number forty-seven in Australia.